Joker2022joker/pw1/INSTALL.rst

-files ./cpk/data/config.ini and ./cpk/data/logging.ini are needed in your $XDG_CONFIG_HOME/cpk/
+files $XDG_CONFIG_HOME/cpk/config.ini and $XDG_CONFIG_HOME/cpk/logging.ini are needed for cpk to run examples can be found in ./cpk/data/

 Then just run ./cpk/cpk.py